 As its name implies, pseudogout has many of the same symptoms as gout, including the sudden onset of severe pain, swelling, warmth, and redness in a joint.

-Pseudogout occurs when calcium pyrophosphate crystals accumulate in a joint and trigger an immune system response.
-Doctors often refer to pseudogout as calcium pyrophosphate deposition (CPPD) or acute calcium pyrophosphate crystal arthritis (acute CPP crystal arthritis).
+Pseudogout occurs when microscopic calcium pyrophosphate crystals accumulate in a joint and trigger an immune system response.
+Doctors may refer to pseudogout as calcium pyrophosphate deposition (CPPD) or acute calcium pyrophosphate crystal arthritis (acute CPP crystal arthritis).

-Pseudogout is less common than gout and osteoarthritis, and it is often misdiagnosed as gout, osteoarthritis or rheumatoid arthritis.
-Thankfully, the initial treatments for these conditions are quite similar, so a misdiagnosis does not necessarily result in the wrong treatment.
+Pseudogout is less common than gout and osteoarthritis, and can be mistaken for gout, osteoarthritis, or rheumatoid arthritis.
+The initial treatments for these conditions are similar, so an incorrect or delayed diagnosis will not necessarily delay pain relief.